Reading Time: 4 minutes

 The Iron Guru, Vince Gironda used to use it in his gym for bodybuilders to build up their quads to epic levels.

-The other part is that it will not take a lot of weight to get folded on roman chair squats.
+The other part of this equation is that it will not take a lot of weight to get folded on roman chair squats.

 I’ve seen men who could squat 300lbs get their quads reduced to ash with just a few sets of bodyweight roman chair squats.